rjdeliveryomaha/courierinvoice/extras/includes/README.md

 Integer

 Maximum number of months to display on a chart.

-Default is 6.
+### chart_height

+Float

+Overall height of a chart in em.

+### bar_width

+Float

+Width of each bar for a chart in em.

+### bar_gap

+Float

+Gap between adjacent bars in em.

+### interval_gap

+Float

+Gap between groups of bars in em.

+### interval_border

+Float

+Border width in em of the container that holds each group of bars.

 ### userLogin